 Roman Bronze Odysseus

-An ancient Roman bronze statuette of Odysseus depicted lunging forward on his left leg, the right extending back, his muscular torso twisted, his arms bent, the right held forth, the left pulled back at the shoulder, his head turned sharply to his right, wearing a pilos helmet high on his head, with a full beard and thick curls framing his face.
+An ancient Roman bronze statuette of Odysseus, nude, lunging forward on his left leg, his muscular torso twisted, wearing a pilos helmet high on his head, with a full beard.

 Ca. 1st century AD.